Approximately 3 minutes to read

 If you want to read something of mine try The Sealed Envelope or Today.

-about 2 years ago chessi maria said:
+over 2 years ago chessi maria said:

 This is an intriguing story.
 I saw on your forum post that it's for a contest.
 Are you going to expand it once the contest is over?
 I hope so; I'm wondering what will happen to Jane and whether the blue pills will really heal her.

 I noticed that in the first line, you used 'trail' instead of 'trial'.
 Also, I think 'a trial run' sounds better than just 'trial run'.

 Blue pills in an orange bottle with the name in black--wonderful attention to colors!